GitGuild/gitguild_whitepaper/whitepaper.md

 1. Every commit must be signed by a signature of a member to be considered for merge.
 2. Each PR must meet the approval threshold vote by being merged into sufficient member branches.
 3. Currently a trusted git server is used as the source of truth.
-If any member can provide cryptographic proof of a conflict, the matter should be taken to arbitration.
+The master branch must always be kept in a signed and complete state.
+Member branches are the responsibility of each member.

 ### Economics and Finance